core-wg/senml-etch/draft-ietf-core-senml-etch.md

 same base name "2001:db8::2/3306/0/", hence full names for resources are "2001:db8::2/3306/0/5850", etc.

-The CoAP {{!RFC7252}} iPATCH and FETCH methods {{!RFC8132}} enable accessing and updating parts of a resource or multiple resources with one request.
+The CoAP {{!RFC7252}} iPATCH, PATCH, and FETCH methods {{!RFC8132}}
+enable accessing and updating parts of a resource or multiple resources with one request.

 This document defines two new media types, one using the JavaScript Object Notation (JSON) {{!RFC8259}} and one using the Concise Binary Object Representation (CBOR) {{!RFC7049}}, that can be used with the CoAP iPATCH, PATCH, and FETCH methods for resources represented with the SenML data model.
 The semantics of the new media types are the same for the CoAP PATCH and iPATCH methods.
+The rest of the document uses term "(i)PATCH" when referring to both methods.

 # Terminology